infernojs/inferno/README.md

 - [Object.keys](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/keys)
 - [Object.assign](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/assign)

-Potential solutions including using the [es5-shim](https://github.com/es-shims/es5-shim) for ES5 features and [es6-shim](https://github.com/paulmillr/es6-shim) from ES2015 features.
+Potential solutions include using the [es5-shim](https://github.com/es-shims/es5-shim) for ES5 features and [es6-shim](https://github.com/paulmillr/es6-shim) from ES2015 features.

 ### Custom namespaces

-Inferno wants to always deliver great performance and in order to do so, it has to make intelligent assumptions about the state of the DOM and the elements available to mutate.
-Custom namespaces conflict with this idea and change the schema of how different elements and attributes might work; so Inferno makes no attempt to support namespaces.
+Inferno wants to always deliver great performance.
+In order to do so, it has to make intelligent assumptions about the state of the DOM and the elements available to mutate.
+Custom namespaces conflict with this idea and change the schema of how different elements and attributes might work, so Inferno makes no attempt to support namespaces.
 Instead, SVG namespaces are automatically applied to elements and attributes based on their `tag name`.

 ## Community